 On your way back to town, consider taking the route going east of the mountain.
 The roads are a lot smoother and paved.

 If you have the chance, stop by the Goa Giri Putra temple.
-It’s an opportunity to visit a temple inside a cave.
+It’s an opportunity to visit a Hindu temple inside a cave.
 You’re only allowed in the cave one at a time as the entrance is very tight.

 How to Get to Nusa Penida